||Registry of biomedical companies:

 SKYENEWS: Further diversification plans with the sugar milling companies in Negros Occidental are being viewed as a costly endeavor requiring huge initial outlays of capital, sourcing of heavy industrial equipment, labour to create jobs, utilities including accessing electrical power grids, fuel reserve access from the Western Philippine Sea, for internal industrial manufacturing, & telecommunications, BPO & IT supports.
 It will require a strong banking system which the Philippines already possesses to stabilize inflation and commodities exchange, political stability and/or good governance, effective law enforcement and protection of democratic rights.
 Following the model of diversification at the VICMICO Victorias Milling Company in Negros Occidental fish farming (i. e. pond and estuarine) and canning (e. g. tilapia, carp, milkfish) as an export product and the lucrative drawing card of tourism (e. g.
 Golf and Banquets Club Tours), tourism being a solid earner for the Philippine economy and in future.
-We are hoping as was announced earlier that prominent boy bands and their organizations in the USA will be vetting for the province's industrial interests and government oversight with hopes that investors will take the reigns in terms of contributing investments into provincial coffers towards progressive development using a young, vibrant human resource-based economy and, in this case, with the sugar industry’s further diversification into mariculture and feeds for livestock production.
-For those wishing to invest in the Philippine market as is part of Skye Blue’s agenda, creating stock options, buying bonds and securities and monitoring the distribution of wealth in assets between the middle classes and to what extent this expands and filters downwards and whether there is evident social growth, health and well-being for the province’s growing middle class.
+We are hoping as was announced earlier that prominent PR organizations locally will be vetting for the province's industrial interests and government oversight with hopes that investors will take the reigns in terms of contributing investments into provincial coffers towards progressive development using a young, vibrant human resource-based economy and, in this case, with the sugar industry’s further diversification into mariculture and feeds for livestock production.
+For those wishing to invest in the Philippine market, creating stock options, buying bonds and securities and monitoring the distribution of wealth in assets within a growing middle classes is part of our agenda.